brandonyach/file-merger/README.md

 # File Merger Tool

 The File Merger Tool is a Python/Streamlit web application designed to streamline data merging for non-technical users.
-It enables merging of CSV or Excel files using exact, fuzzy, or cross (Cartesian product) joins on multiple columns, replacing manual Excel workflows with an intuitive interface.
-Ideal for tasks like reconciling inventory, customer records, or project assignments, the tool offers previews, customizable outputs, and robust security features.
+It enables merging of CSV or Excel files using exact, fuzzy, or cross (Cartesian product) joins on multiple columns, replacing manual Excel or spreadsheet workflows with an intuitive interface.

 ## Features
 - **Flexible Merging**: Supports exact (left, inner, outer, right, anti), fuzzy (fuzzy, fuzzy anti), and cross merges.